wp-plugins/nextgen-facebook/readme.txt

 = Version 5.1 =

 * The social website configurations (on the "Social Sharing" settings page) have been moved into their own individual setting boxes.
 The new layout is quite slick -- the social website boxes can be moved, re-arranged, removed, etc., all within a two column layout.
 * Added a "Preserve on Uninstall" option on the Advanced settings page (default is unchecked).
-Checking this option preserves NGFB Open Graph settings when uninstalling the plugin (useful when upgrading to [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/)).
+Checking this option preserves NGFB Open Graph+ settings when uninstalling the plugin (useful when upgrading to [the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/)).
 * Added static content rewriting options for CDNs on the Advanced Settings page.
 The new Rewrite Settings allow you to enter CDN URLs, choose folders to include / exclude, etc.
 * Removed the "Use WP-WikiBox for Pages" and "WP-WikiBox Tag Prefix" options.
 Customized content and tags can now be managed by with the new 'ngfb_description' and 'ngfb_tags' filter hooks (among many others).
 See the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) for more information on NGFB filter hooks.
 * Fixed the missing Pinterest button in the widget, when using both the widget and content social sharing buttons (the widget would detect the featured image as a duplicate, and not include the Pinterest button).